About us

 In working towards more sustainable theatre making, some particular resources we have found useful are the websites Julie’s Bicycle, the Theatre Green Book, and Sustainability Lab

-Thanks to Manatū Taonga/Ministry of Culture and Heritage, we are currently collaborating with PANNZ and Playmarket to create a guidebook and toolkit on environmentally sustainable touring for performing artists working in and from Aotearoa.
-We are eager to hear from anyone who is already doing work in this area or is interested in this mahi.
-Please get in touch with us below or at greentheatre@trickofthelight.co.nz.
-You can also complete our practitioner survey by clicking the button below.
+Thanks to Manatū Taonga/Ministry of Culture and Heritage, we have collaborated with PANNZ and Playmarket to produce a guidebook and toolkit on environmentally sustainable touring for performing artists working in and from Aotearoa.

 Hannah and Ralph standing with excited poses in front of the large "Fringe World" light up sign